 Erica Andorf joined Practical Farmers of Iowa in 2013 as Office Manager.
 Erica lived on a 1000 acre farm for fourteen years and then moved to an acreage in Northeast Iowa.
 Her father taught her gardening, the importance of living off the land and sustainable agriculture.

 In 2009, Erica moved from Waterloo to Ames after her house had tremendous flood damage.
 She has twenty years office and management experience which includes non-profit.
-Erica volunteers at the Ames High School for the wrestling and football programs.
+Erica volunteers at Ames Area Wrestling Club where she serves on the Board of Directors as Secretary and Treasurer.

-Erica has two children, Blayke and Marcus.
-She enjoys spending time at Marcus’ sporting events (a two- time State Wrestling Champion and upcoming ISU student-athlete), loving her grandchildren Quincy and Iylah, making anything grow, hiking in the mountains, working out at the gym and enjoying life.
+Erica has two children, Blayke and Marcus, and a third child (Humberto) who she is guardian of.
+She enjoys spending time at Marcus’ sporting events (a three- time State Wrestling Champion and now ISU student-athlete), loving her grandchildren Quincy and Iylah, making anything grow, hiking in the mountains,kayaking, Muai Thai, working out at the gym and enjoying life.

 Member since 2009